bitz1119/ThePickleballGame/src/pages/generated-blog/pickleball-in-india-a-growing-trend-in-bombay.md

 [Image Proposal 1]
 • Visual: Group of young adults playing pickleball on a rooftop court in Bombay
 • Placement: Center of article
+• Alt-text: "A group of young adults playing pickleball on a rooftop court in Bombay"
+• Source: CC0 photographer capturing urban sports in India
 • Alt-text: "Pickleball players enjoying a game in Bombay"
 • Source: CC0 photographer capturing urban sports in India